Burlington Snowfall Totals & Accumulation Averages

 How Many Snowstorms Burlington Gets

-Most days of snowfall in Burlington leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
+About half the days it snows in Burlington leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
 For 23 days a year on average, the amount of new snow totals at least an inch.

-Snowstorms of over five inches a day normally occur three or four times a year.
+Snowstorms of over five inches a day normally occur four times a year.
 Typically one of those days is a major blizzard that dumps ten inches or more.

 How Much Snow Normally Accumulates in Burlington